VictoriaParkes/rsvp-manager/README.md

 ### Setting Up Your Workspace
 - Create a credentials file.

 	- Locate the json file that was created when setting up Google Drive API.
 	- Drag and drop this file into your workspace and rename it to `creds.json`.
 	- Open the `creds.json` file and find the `client_email` value.
-	- Copy the email address without the quotes around it and navigate to your Google spreadsheet.
+	- Copy the email address without the quotes around it and navigate to your Google Spreadsheet.
 	- Click the "Share" button and paste in the client email, make sure “Editor” is selected, untick “Notify People”, and then click "share".

 - Create a `.env` file

 	- Create a new file in your workspace and name it `.env`.
 	- Add the following on separate line:
 	    - RSVP_EMAIL = the email address you want to send messages from